openaps/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 ### 2. Installing the looping script (openaps-setup.sh)

-You'll now want to move on to the [Phase 1 instructions](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-1/index.html) if you haven't already set up Nightscout; and if you've already done that, onward to [Phase 2 to install the closed loop](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/index.html)!
+You'll now want to move on to the [rest of the install instuctions](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html).

 ### 3. Personalising your closed loop

-See the [phase 3 documentation](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-3/index.html) for personalizing your closed loop.
+Remember to personalize your settings after you finish installing OpenAPS!